01

 Leveraging credit card business through a seamless onboarding for a leading Caribbean bank.

 A leading bank in the Dominican Republic wanted the best digital card-onboarding experience in its market: fast to convert, and built to keep customers engaged long after.
-I led the redesign end to end, from a three-day diagnosis workshop to the governance handover, over 28 weeks.
+I led the redesign end to end, from the diagnosis to the governance handover for implementation and continuous improvement.

 The challenge

-Rework a regulated, technical onboarding from end to end, unify two separate flows (credit and debit) into one, and do it without direct control over the build, which sat with the bank's own delivery squads.
-The work ran as a strategy-and-design core coordinating those squads, so influence had to come from clarity, not authority.
+Offer a best-in-class onboarding experience for both debit and credit card clients of the bank through digital channels.
+It demanded reworking a regulated, technical process from end to end, unify two separate flows (credit and debit) into one, and do it without direct control over the build, which sat with the bank's own delivery squads.
+The work ran as a strategy-and-design to provide clarity for the implementation and for performance measurement.

 The approach